mattermost/mattermost-handbook/operations/research-and-development/organization/README.md

 ## Cloud

-The Cloud division is responsible for delivery of the Mattermost products as a SaaS product.
+The Cloud division is responsible for the delivery and operations of Mattermost products across SaaS and self-hosted deployment options.

 * **[Growth](/operations/research-and-development/organization/growth.md)**
 * **[Self-Serve Subscriptions](/operations/research-and-development/organization/self-serve_subscriptions.md)**